ArchanaRaghu512/Araghu8086/data-set/World Happiness Report/README.md

 * What factors determine a country's happiness score ?
 * What is the average GDP per capita of each family ?
-* What is the Dystopia factor and how does it determine the happiness factor for each country ?
+* How does the Dystopia determine the happiness factor for each country ?
 * What factor played the most important role in determining the happiness rank and the score ?

 # Data Source Citation